juan-carlos-trimino/fin-finance/README.md

 $ sudo mv terraform /usr/local/bin
 $ rm terraform.zip
 ```
+### Generated Files

+#### terraform.tfstate
+It is the file that `Terraform` uses to track the state of the infrastructure it manages.
+The state file contains information about the resources that `Terraform` is managing to determine which resources need to be created, updated, or deleted to match the current configuration.
+After invoking the command `terraform apply` for the first time, `Terraform` will generate the state file `terraform.tfstate`.
+Subsequent invocations of `terraform apply` use the state file as input. `Terraform` loads the state file and then *refreshes* it from the current infrastructure.

+`Terraform` stores its state files in a backend.
+But if a state backend is not explicitly specified, `Terraform` uses the local backend.
+By default, the local backend stores the file, which is named `terraform.tfstate`, in the same directory where the command `terraform apply` was run.
+But since `Terraform` state files contain all data in plain text, it is a problem for certain `Terraform` resources that need to store sensitive data.
+Hence, **it is not recommended to store state files in a source control**; sensitive data must always be stored in a secure location and never in a source control.
+Furthermore, when working with a team of developers, each member of the team requires access to the same state file; i.e., the file needs to be stored in a shared location.
+But unfortunately, most source control systems do not allow the locking of files, which may cause issues when multiple users attempt to access the file at the same time.

+The question then is how to persist the state file? `Terraform` has a solution to this; external storage can be provided to store the state file.
+But to implement the solution, the following two-step process is required:<br>
+**(1)**	Write `Terraform` code to create the external storage (let’s say *Simple Storage Service* or *S3*).
+Next, deploy the code with a local backend.<br>
+**(2)**	Go to the `Terraform` code written to deploy the application, change the backend to use the S3 storage and run the command `terraform init` to copy the local state to the S3 storage.

+If there is a need to delete the S3 storage, repeat the two-step process in reverse:<br>
+**(1)**	Go to the `Terraform` code written to deploy the application and remove the backend configuration.
+Next, run the command `terraform init` to copy the `Terraform` state back to the local disk.<br>
+**(2)**	Execute the command `terraform destroy` to delete the S3 storage.

+#### terraform.tfstate.backup
+It is the backup file of the `terraform.tfstate` file. `Terraform` automatically creates a backup of the state file before making any changes to the state file.
+This ensures recovering from a corrupted or lost state file possible.
+This file is stored in the same directory as the `terraform.tfstate` file.

+The `terraform.tfstate.backup` file can be used to restore the `Terraform` state to the previous version.
+To do so, just rename the `terraform.tfstate.backup` file to `terraform.tfstate` and run the command `terraform init`.
 ### Useful Commands
 To obtain the current version of Terraform and all installed plugins.
 ```